Bernt Notke is mentioned in about 50 documents. This is an unusually large number compared to

 because he was not a member of the guild.

-On this occasion, Notke produced at birth letter (not a birth certificate) from Lassahn, Pomerania.
+On this occasion, Notke produced a birth letter (not a birth certificate) from Lassahn, Pomerania.

 This does not prove that he was born in Lassahn - only that he knew somebody

-in Lassahn well enough to vouch for him.
+in Lassahn well enough for them to vouch for him.
 It's more likely that he was born in Tallinn:

 Notke is not an unusual name in the Tallinn-area, and